-- 3. Other Business

-- -discussion of SER inputs

-- 4. Dean's Report
+- 3. Other Business - 4.
+Dean's Report

 GRADUATE FACULTY MEETING

 - 1. The January 17, 2013 Graduate Faculty Meeting Minutes is presented for approval by the faculty. - 2.
 The MBA Committee and the Specialized Masters Committee approved the following items and presents these to the faculty for approval.